Kagebounshin/skateshop/README.md

 ### Navbar
 #### Desktop
 - The [navbar](img-readme/navbar_desk.png) is set to the top of the screen, it's fixed to the top, so it will be following you around, making it easy to quickly navigate your way around the website.
-- To the left you go the site's [brand](img-readme/navbar_brand.png).
+- To the left you got the site's [brand](img-readme/navbar_brand.png).
 If you are lost the site's brand will take you back to the homepage.
 Then brand change's color when [hovered](img-readme/navbar_brand_hovered.png).
 - In the middle you can see the links to the sites [category's](img-readme/navbar_links.png).
 When the links are [hovered](img-readme/navbar_links_hovered.png) they change color, and get's an underline.
 - The the right, is the "Account", "Search" and "Bag" [links](img-readme/navbar_right_links.png).
     - The Account link is a [dropdown](img-readme/navbar_account.png) menu.
 And when not logged in, you have the choices to "Sign Up" or "Sign In".
     - When logged in as a regular user, the chocices in the account [dropdown](img-readme/navbar_account01.png) are to go to your "Profile" page or "Sign Out".
-    - When logged in as a superuser, the chocices in the account [dropdown](img-readme/navbar_account02.png) are to go to "Product Management", "Profile" page or "Sign Out".
+    - When logged in as a superuser, the chocices in the account [dropdown](img-readme/navbar_account02.png) are to go to "Management", "Profile" page or "Sign Out".
     - The Search link, will [reveal](img-readme/navbar_search.png) a searchfield.
 There you can search for products on the site.
     - The bag link will take you to your bag.
 The link will [display](img-readme/navbar_bag.png) your total cost for all your bag items.
 #### Tablet